T-PYTHON-JULY-23/PROJECT-1/README.md

 # PROJECT-1

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :
+## This project must at least satisfy the following minimum requirements :

 - Must be interactive on CLI.
 - Use lists or dictionaries or tuples.